BAAQMD/InMAP-SFAB/Data/README.md

 # README for Data/

-This directory contains datasets used as input.
-For output, see [Build/].
+:warning: This directory contains datasets used as _input_ in the "make" process.

+- For scripts that use these as input, see [Make/].
+- For output, see [Build/].

 ## Contents of `Data/BAAQMD/`